 8. What are reciprocal pronouns?

 Reciprocal pronouns are used to indicate actions or feelings that are reciprocated between two or more people or things.
-They include each other and one another.
+They encompass each other and one another.

 9. Can you explain the difference between “it’s” and “its”?

 “It’s” is a contraction of “it is” or “it has,” while “its” is a possessive pronoun indicating belonging or ownership.
-For example, “It’s raining” (It is raining) vs. “The cat licked its paw” (The paw belongs to the cat).
+For example, “It’s raining” (It is raining) vs. “The book lost its cover.”
+(The cover belongs to the book).

 10. How do I avoid using ambiguous pronouns in my writing?